 The lake is also used for recreational purposes.
 The District leases waterfront and off-water lots which are located in the Lake Striker Shoreline Subdivision.

-The District also has about 2000 acres of timberland around the lake that is professionally managed by James Houser Consulting Foresters.
+The District also has about 2000 acres of timberland around the lake that is professionally managed by Farmer's National Company which was formerly James Houser Consulting Foresters.